peterldowns/djoauth2/docs/overview.rst

 The decisions that are most important to the security of your application are:

-* The authorization endpint will only return authorization codes, which can later be exchanged for access tokens.
+* The authorization endpoint will only return authorization codes, which can later be exchanged for access tokens.
 * Password credentials grants, implicit grants, client credentials grants, and all extension grants are not supported.